Azure/azure-iot-sdk-python/doc/python-devbox-setup.md

     * To setup dependencies for python version greater than 3, run `./setup.sh --python-version X.Y` where "X.Y" is the python version (e.g. 3.4, 3.5 or 3.6)
 5. Run the `./build.sh` script.
     * Build will default to python 2.7
-    * To build with python version greater than 3, run `./build.sh --build-python X.X` where "X.Y" is the python version (e.g. 3.4, 3.5 or 3.6)
+    * To build with python version greater than 3, run `./build.sh --build-python X.Y` where "X.Y" is the python version (e.g. 3.4, 3.5 or 3.6)
 6. After a successful build, the `iothub_client.so` Python extension module is copied to the [**device/samples**][device-samples] and [**service/samples**][service-samples] folders.
 Visit these folders for instructions on how to run the samples.

 ### Known build issues: